DenJens/Hangfire.Documentation/tutorials/highlight.rst

 .. image:: highlighter/solutionafterview.png

-Let's test the initial setup of our application.
+Now let us test the initial setup of our application.
 Press the :kbd:`F5` key to start debugging and wait for your browser.
-If you encounter exceptions or don't see the default page, try to reproduce all the given steps, see the `tutorial sources <https://github.com/odinserj/Hangfire.Highlighter>`_ or ask a question in the comments below.
+If you encounter exceptions or do not see the default page, try to reproduce all the given steps, see the `tutorial sources <https://github.com/odinserj/Hangfire.Highlighter>`_ or ask a question in the comments below.

 Defining a model
 ~~~~~~~~~~~~~~~~

-We should use a persistent storage to preserve snippets after application restarts.
-So, we'll use **SQL Server 2008 Express** (or later) as a relational storage, and **Entity Framework** to access the data of our application.
+We should use persistent storage to preserve snippets after the application restarts.
+So, we will use **SQL Server 2008 Express** (or later) as a relational storage, and **Entity Framework** to access the data fromfor our application.

 Installing Entity Framework
 ++++++++++++++++++++++++++++